-The CMF is the Southern California Regional Rail Authority's (SCRRA) major daily servicing location and maintenance facility in the region.
-The Burbank to Los Angeles Project Section proposes reconfiguring the various yard and maintenance facilities within the CMF to accommodate HSR.
-All existing yard and maintenance facility functions, as well as train storage capacity, would be maintained.
-Figure 2-27 displays a schematic diagram of the existing CMF and the proposed changes, which include new mainline-to-yard track connections, partial demolition and reconstruction of the existing maintenance shop, a revised roadway network with reconfigured parking areas, and track relocations.
-Additionally, several facilities would need to be relocated within the CMF, including a progressive maintenance and wheel truing facility, a train washing/reclamation building, a yard pump house, and two service and inspection tracks.
-Utilities would also need to be relocated with the CMF, including domestic and fire water, underdrains and rebuilt catch basins, power facilities including emergency generator and electric substation, hazardous materials storage, fueling facilities and storage tanks, oil water separator, and sanitary sewer systems.
+The CMF is Metrolink's major daily servicing location and maintenance facility in the region.
+It is used for Metrolink maintenance only and would not service HSR trains.
+The Burbank to Los Angeles Project Section proposes reconfiguring the various vard and maintenance facilities within the CMF to accommodate HSR while maintaining as many of the existing yard operations as possible.
+Figure 2-27 displays a schematic diagram of the existing CMF and the proposed changes, which include new mainline-to-vard track connections, partial demolition of the existing maintenance shop, a revised roadway network with reconfigured parking areas, track relocation shifts, and construction to provide additional storage capacity.
+Additionally, several facilities would need to be relocated or rebuilt within the CMF, including a train washing/reclamation building, a yard pump house, and two service and inspection tracks.
+Utilities would also need to be relocated with the CMF, including domestic and fire water, underdrains and rebuilt catch basins, power facilities, fueling facilities and storage tanks, and sanitary sewer systems.
+The proposed design would not be able to accommodate wheel truing operations or progressive maintenance bays; these would relocate to another Metrolink facility.
+All other facilities and infrastructure would remain in place.
 The construction work at the CMF would be phased to minimize the disruption to the existing operations and to maintain the key operational facilities.